fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 Another, even more important, reason is that the dispute case might violate the cluster **safety**!
 When there is a *Byzantine quorum*, Byzantine nodes might provide to the client as wrong responses as they want, but the client keeps trusting the cluster because no Cases B and even Cases A evidence is observed.
 So the external Judge should also be able to replay the computations that caused the dispute.

-#### Dispute case C1: some nodes honest, some not, no quorum
+#### Dispute case C1: some nodes correct, some not, no quorum
-When the last block is `height`-th and there is no quorum (neither honest nor Byzantine) for `height+1`-th block's voting, liveness is violated and new blocks cannot be formed.
+When the last block is `height`-th and there is no quorum (neither correct nor Byzantine) for `height+1`-th block's voting, liveness is violated and new blocks cannot be formed.
 Such situation might happen if the cluster cannot reach an agreement about next block.
 Even if TM Core works as expected, different State machines on different nodes might provide to local TM Cores different app hashes for `height`-th block.
 As already said, Case B2 is usually an aftermath of this case.

 To simulate disputes in the local cluster the special key `wrong` might be used.
 If some node's State machine (indexed 1 to 4 which corresponds to their ports `46158`, `46258`, `46358`, `46458`) get `put` request targeted to `wrong` and a provided value contains node's index, it prepends a prefix `wrong` to this value.
 For example, after `put wrong=13` request, the 2nd and 4th nodes map `wrong` to `13`, but 1st and 2rd nodes map it to `wrong13`.
 Consequently, those 'wrong' nodes obtain 'wrong' `app_hash` which disputes with correct `app_hash`.